What Makes a Great Good Space?

 Their studio name is a reference to seminal sociological text, A Great Good Place by Ray Oldenburg, in which he talks about the need for more inclusive and informal public [third] places in our everyday life such as coffee shops, bookstores, local spots, and more.
 Denise & Jeannine attribute the pop-up nature of their project as “beneficial to our mission because we can create a third space, that cozy gathering space, wherever we go.
 It’s also really fun to see how different audiences interact with a Great Good Space.”

 In our first event together, Denise and Jeannine facilitated a block printing workshop.
 Guests were shown how to make linotypes by stenciling and carving linoleum blocks, then applying ink and printing the carved design onto paper.
 While attendees were given complete freedom in terms of the design they made, a theme quickly emerged, inspired by the farm’s surroundings.
-Lintoypes of tomatoes, of flowers, and other flora on display at the farm was a dominant theme of the night’s masterpieces.
+Linoypes of tomatoes, of flowers, and other flora on display at the farm was a dominant theme of the night’s masterpieces.

 In both instances, the creative act of slowing down and crafting proved to be a functional vehicle for visitors to engage with and think about the farm - from the crops to the wildlife.
 This, for Denise and Jeannine, is the whole point: “We believe that the process of making–how we feel, how we each experience the materials, our environment, and the connections we make–are most times more important than the final product.”